 10 Benefits Of Academic Support Tutoring

 A key benefit of private tuition is that your child will be able to work with an expert in the field of study.
-An individualized learning program can have incredible effects on your child's developmental performance.
+An individualised learning program can have incredible effects on your child's developmental performance.
 One on one tutoring services can raise the engagement of your child and empower them with study skills, positive academic habits, confidence, motivation and academic achievement.

 A principal drawback of private tuition is the financial side.
-One to one tutoring is expensive, and because the tutor will work at the pace set by your child, it can take time to get the outcomes that you are looking for.
+One to one tutoring can be expensive, and because the tutor will work at the pace set by your child, it can take time to get the outcomes that you are looking for.
 Critically tutoring works best as a long-term option to support your child during the academic year, weekends or school holidays but this, of course, comes at a steep price.